sf666/nextcp2/README.md

 ## code generation

-Code generation classes are located in the package `codegen` within the maven module `nextcp2-runtime`.
+Generatied classes are located in the package `codegen` within the maven module `nextcp2-runtime`.

 ### DTO